TristanJgn/portfolio-sphere-server/README.md

 This project was built as my capstone project for BrainStation's full-stack software engineering bootcamp.
 The goal was to create and build a full-stack application within two weeks.

+The repository for the client can be found [here](https://github.com/TristanJgn/portfolio-sphere).

 —Tristan (April 2023)